Of Myths and Realities

 So often, works devoted to this rather touchy subject devolve into one of two extremes, being either rants or marvels of polite circumlocution.
 I had hoped to avoid either of those fates.
 And after much effort and numerous rewrites the product that finally emerged was, I think it fair to say, well-reasoned, relevant, decently written, strongly supported by credible citations, and forceful without being pointlessly inflammatory.

 Recently I was having a conversation with a member of that target audience, a woman I know.
 As is customary, our conversation followed no particular script, and meandered agreeably across a varied topical terrain.
 At some point the subject of female boxers came up.
 The human kind.
 This subject entered the conversation because Ronda Rousey, the female MMA champ, happened to be in the news that day for some reason or another.
-I allowed that I found the idea of women beating the crap out of each other to be rather disturbing.
+I allowed that I found the idea of women beating the crap out of each other to be highly disturbing.
 I happen to find equally disturbing the hordes of fans who find such ugly displays titillating, if not downright erotic, but that’s another matter.
 This woman–I’ll call her Shana–said by way of rebuttal that she thought it was “great.”
 Which surprised me more than a little because Shana is a child of the 80s and as liberated as they come.
+That voluntary brutality could in any way be liberating was a hard pill for me to swallow.

 In a manner of seconds, I felt my relationship with Shana change, perhaps irreversibly.
 I thought back to the time some years before when a woman I had been dating mentioned, quite casually and apropos of nothing, that she had been abducted by space aliens a few weeks previously.
-I thought at first that she was making some kind of droll joke, and so I played along.
+At first I thought at first that she was making some kind of droll joke, and so I played along.
 But within moments it became painfully clear that she was, in fact, completely serious.
 And in a split second our relationship simply dissolved.
-I lost all interest in her, and as quickly as was practical extricated myself from the situation and got the hell out of there.
+We were, um, in close quarters at that particular moment, so it was kind of awkward.
+I instantly lost all interest in her, and as quickly as was practical extricated myself from the situation and got the hell out of there.
 I never saw her again.

 Now I do not in any way require friends or loved ones to share my opinions.
-For example, even though I am personally rather conservative politically, most of the people I know, and pretty much everyone I truly care about, are left of center–sometimes very left–and that’s OK.
+For example, even though I lean right politically, most of the people I know, and pretty much everyone I truly care about, are left of center–sometimes very left–and that’s OK.
 This is particularly true of the women in my life.

 However, I do require that people I associate with not be flat-out delusional.
 That long-ago would-be girlfriend had said something that was so very Out There that it called her character, her stability, her very sanity into question, and I could not have anything to do with that.
-And here I was, facing a similar situation with Shana, someone I had known for years, and of whom I happened to be very fond.
+And here I was, facing a similar situation with Shana, someone I had known for years, and of whom I happened to be very fond, whom I once would probably have married, truth be told.
 It was an awkward and uncomfortable spot to be in.

 In my mind, this was a pretty serious breach, and it had to be dealt with one way or another.
 I played Shana’s statement over and over in my mind, trying to find an out that would save her from being downgraded to the “Take with grain of salt” category.